UW-HARVEST/Hayroll/README-pioneer.md

 - Boolean value (`defMACRO_NAME`) indicating whether the macro is defined.
 - Integer value (`valMACRO_NAME`) representing its numeric value.

-These representations are separated because the C macro system allows testing a macro's definedness independently from its value.
+These representations are distinct because the C macro system allows testing a macro's definedness independently from its value.

-Symbolic expressions are constructed from symbolic values or constants through boolean logic (`&&`, `||`, `!`) and integer arithmetic operations (`+`, `-`, `*`, `/`, `:?`, and comparisons).
+A _symbolic expression_ is constructed from symbolic values or constants through boolean logic (`&&`, `||`, `!`) and integer arithmetic operations (`+`, `-`, `*`, `/`, `:?`, and comparisons).
 All premises are symbolic expressions.

 ### Program Point

-After removing non-preprocessor directive sections (pure C code) from C source code, the remaining preprocessor directives form a structured program without loops, made up of sequential execution and conditional branches.
-This structured program is represented by an Abstract Syntax Tree (AST), and a **Program Point** refers to the position between AST nodes.
+The input to the C preprocessor is an if-then "program" without loops, made up of sequential execution and conditional branches.
+Pioneer represents this program by an Abstract Syntax Tree (AST).
+One variety of AST node is `c_tokens`, for a contiguous set of non-preprocessor lines, represented as an unstructured list of C tokens.

+A **Program Point** refers to the position between AST nodes.
 Program Points are represented using AST nodes indicating the upcoming directive to be executed.

-Hayroll utilizes the tree-sitter parsing library with a specialized `tree-sitter-c_preproc` grammar to parse this AST.
-While the `#include` directive can introduce multiple ASTs within a single compilation unit, this document simplifies the explanation by assuming they are all inlined into one AST.

-For convenience, our grammar parses consecutive non-preprocessor directive sections (pure C code) into an AST node, namely a `c_tokens` node.
-It is a plain list of C tokens, not containing any internal structures and does not have to be parsable as a C program.
+TODO: Explain the Program Point AST nodes.
+How are they related to `c_tokens` AST nodes?
+Is the set of Program Points the same as the set of locations that a `c_tokens` could possibly appear?
+What is the span of a Program point withing the source code?

+Pioneer contains a `tree-sitter-c_preproc` grammar to parse this AST.
+For simplicity, this document ignores `#include` directive, assuming they have been inlined.

+TODO: To further clarify the relationship among `c_tokens` and Program Points and how they fit into the AST, please show an example here.

 ### Symbol Table

 Similar to the symbol table used during C compilation to record identifiers and their types, the preprocessor maintains a symbol table mapping macro names to their definitions (token sequences).
-Unlike structured compiler values, macro bodies are merely strings of tokens without intrinsic semantic structure, and their semantics depend on context during expansion.
 The expansion of macros depends on this symbol table, effectively substituting macro names with their bodies if defined, or leaving the macro name intact if undefined.

 Fromally, a symbol table can be represented as:
 $$
 \sigma : String \rightarrow ProgramPoint
 $$
 indicating the mapping from macro names to their definition nodes.

+What is a definition node?
+I presume it is a subset of a `#define` line.
+Is it a node of type `c_tokens`?
+If so, the characterization of `c_tokens` as only between preprocessor lines is incorrect.

 ### State